lbehrndt/music-popularity-research/README.md

 ```

 ### Running R Scripts
-Ensure you have R installed along with necessary packages.
+Ensure you have R installed along with necessary packages (tidyverse, scales).
 You can install dependencies in R using:
 ```r
 install.packages("tidyverse")
 ```